How to Reduce PDF File Size for Email: 3 Simple Ways to Compress PDFs

 If you are creating your PDF in a tool like Microsoft Word or Google Docs, you often have multiple ways to generate the final file.

-• Export/Save As: This often includes high-resolution assets meant for professional printing, leading to massive file sizes.
+- Export/Save As: This often includes high-quality data meant for professional printing, leading to massive file sizes.

-• Print to PDF: Many operating systems (Windows and Mac) have a "Print to PDF" feature.
-This often creates a lighter version of the file that is optimized for viewing on screens rather than printing on a high-end press.
+- Print to PDF: Many computers have a "Print to PDF" feature.
+This often creates a lighter version of the file that is optimized for viewing on screens.

-3. Manually Resize Large Images Before Creating the PDF
+3. Resize Large Images Before Creating the PDF

 A PDF’s file size is almost always dictated by the images inside it.
-If you are building a PDF in a design tool, make sure you aren't using 10MB raw photos.
+If you are building a PDF in a design tool, make sure you aren't using giant raw photos.

 Before inserting an image into your document, run it through an image compressor or resizer.
-Reducing the resolution of an image from 4K to 1080p can drop the file size by 90% with zero visible difference once it's embedded in a PDF.
+Reducing the size of an image can drop the file size by 90% with zero visible difference once it's inside your PDF.

 When Should You NOT Compress a PDF?

-While compression is great for email and web viewing, you should avoid heavy compression if:
+While shrinking a file is great for email and web viewing, you should avoid heavy compression if:

-• You are sending the file to a professional printer.
-Compression can lower the DPI (dots per inch) of images, which might look "crunchy" on physical paper.
+- You are sending the file to a professional printer.
+Compression can lower the printing resolution of images, which might look blurry on physical paper.

-• The document contains high-precision technical drawings.
-In rare cases, extreme compression can slightly shift the positions of fine lines in vector CAD drawings.
+- The document contains high-precision technical drawings.
+In rare cases, extreme shrinking can slightly affect the fine lines in architectural or engineering drawings.

 Conclusion

-Reducing a PDF's size doesn't require expensive software like Adobe Acrobat Pro.
-By using smart browser-based tools and following best practices for image handling, you can keep your files small, professional, and easy to share.
+Reducing a PDF's size doesn't require expensive software.
+By using smart, private tools and following best practices for image handling, you can keep your files small, professional, and easy to share.

 Need to shrink a file right now?
 Try our free PDF compressor.